Connect with others who understand.

 • When to withhold care (such as antibiotics, tube feeding, or breathing machines)

-• When to withhold cardiopulmonary resuscitation (usually referred to as CPR), often indicated by a do-not-resuscitate order
+• When to withhold CPR, often indicated by a do-not-resuscitate order

 • Whether you want to donate your organs